 Skin suffocation is probably a myth, although I for one do not intend to test it.
 The TV show Mythbusters painted the entire body of one of the actors with no ill effect except for a very slight increase in blood pressure.
 It is quite possible that a person who is undergoing vigorous exercise or in a hot climate may suffer heat stroke if all of her pores are blocked or that chemicals could leach into the body over time, but these effects would not occur under normal conditions in a short temporal period.

-Nonetheless, just to err on the side of caution, the director of Goldfinger made sure that there was a bare patch of skin on the actress, Shirley Eaton, when he filmed the above sequence.
+Nonetheless, just to err on the side of caution, the director of Goldfinger made sure that there was a bare patch of skin on the actress, Shirley Eaton, when he shot the above sequence.

 This sequence, by the way, is not the most memorable one in the film.
 There is another one involving a 1964 Lincoln Continental which is far too visceral, traumatic, and graphic for me, as a fan of special interest automobiles, even to attempt to describe it.